 What is a PayPal Partner Fee?

 The Partner Fee is included as a part of a PayPal for Marketplaces transaction.
 This partner fee can mean different things for different marketplaces.
-On Swappa, the Partner Fee is a combination of the Swappa sale fee and sales tax (where required).
+On Swappa, the Partner Fee is a combination of the seller fee, buyer fee, and sales tax (where required).

-When a seller creates a listing on Swappa, one of the first pieces of information they enter is an Ask Price.
-The Ask Price is the amount the seller wants to get paid for the item they are selling.
-Once their item has been purchased — the Ask Price is the amount the seller gets paid (minus the standard PayPal fee charged by PayPal).
+When a seller creates a listing on Swappa, one of the first pieces of information they enter is an Ask Price, and sellers pay 3% of their Ask Price for the seller fee.
 As an example:

 If you sold something on Swappa, and the PayPal payment doesn’t seem correct at first glance — think back to the Ask Price you set when you created your listing.
-The payment you received will always be your Ask Price (minus the standard PayPal fee).
+The payment you received will always be your Ask Price (minus the 3% Swappa seller fee and minus the 3.49% + $0.49 PayPal fee).
 If you have any questions regarding the fee charged by PayPal, we encourage you to reach out to PayPal support.